JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/declarations_and_references.md

 External references might be contributed to PSI elements that implement [`PsiExternalReferenceHost`](upsource:///platform/core-api/src/com/intellij/model/psi/PsiExternalReferenceHost.java).
-To allow other plugins to contribute the references of the `PsiElement`, implement `PsiExternalReferenceHost` in the `PsiElement`.
+To allow other plugins to contribute references of `PsiElement`, implement `PsiExternalReferenceHost` in the `PsiElement`.
-To contribute an external reference to the existing `PsiExternalReferenceHost`, implement and register [`PsiSymbolReferenceProvider`](upsource:///platform/core-api/src/com/intellij/model/psi/PsiSymbolReferenceProvider.java).
+To contribute an External reference to the existing `PsiExternalReferenceHost`, implement and register [`PsiSymbolReferenceProvider`](upsource:///platform/core-api/src/com/intellij/model/psi/PsiSymbolReferenceProvider.java).

 **Example:**